Tyler799/Morrowind-2020/Morrowind_2019.md

 Extract it in your game directory and run 'Morrowind Code Patch.exe'.
 Read through the patches, but the most important ones should be checked already.
 You might be interested in some of the game mechanic changing options--toggle sneak is great!
 For a modern install, make sure to check 'Bump/reflect map local lighting' under Graphics changes.
 If you want to download HD cutscene replacers, check 'Hi-def cutscene support' under Mod related features.
 If you want to try a sound overhaul mod later (like Morrowind Acoustic Overhaul) make sure to check 'Scripted music uninterruptible' and 'Separate axe inventory sounds'.

-4. NOTE: Timeslips' EXE optimizer has been removed for this guide, determined to be essentially ineffectual.
+4. Timeslips' EXE optimizer has been removed for this guide, determined to be essentially ineffectual.
 (Though not harmful, from what I can tell)

-5. NOTE: Manually installing the 4GB patch is no longer required, as it has been rolled into Morrowind Code Patch as of a recent version.
+5. Manually installing the 4GB patch is no longer required, as it has been rolled into Morrowind Code Patch as of a recent version.
 However, running it against MGEXEGui.exe may improve its performance when generating distant land.
 The patcher can be downloaded [here](https://www.ntcore.com/4gb_patch.php)

 6. Download the latest version of MGE XE.
 Its mod page can be found [here](https://www.nexusmods.com/morrowind/mods/41102) and the development version (like MCP) was previously hosted [here](https://www.nexusmods.com/morrowind/mods/26348).
 This comes with an optional plugin `XE Sky Variations.esp`, that will randomize the sky colour and sunrise/sunset every day.
 It requires high quality sky scattering enabled, and MWSE enabled.
 Use it if you want.